By Seth Grossman, Executive Director

 Most of their arguments are nonsense.
 Nuclear power plants in America, including Salem and Oyster Creek have proven to be remarkably safe.
 New methods of burning coal and oil have given Americans the cleanest air and water in the world.

 Carbon dioxide, the gas we exhale when we breathe, is not a poison.
 Green plants can’t live without it.
 Climate has been changing for billions of years.
 Every lump of Pennsylvania coal has images of tropical plants that once lived there.
 Boulders and beach sand all over New Jersey are evidence of ice sheets that covered our state just 10,000 year ago.

 Another argument is that a natural gas pipeline might cause forest fires in “the Pinelands”.
 Most South Jersey residents know that it would be pretty hard for a gas pipeline underneath a paved road to start a fire.
 If so, we would not have so many gas pipelines under the paved streets of almost every town in South Jersey.
-We also know that there are major fires caused by lightening in “the Pinelands” every few years anyway, which is why they were known as “the Pine Barrens” for so many years.
+We also know that there are major fires caused by lightening in “the Pinelands” every few years anyway.
+That is one of several reasons why this sandy area of “scrub pines” not suitable for farming or usable lumber was known as “The Pine Barrens” for many years.

 The more we hear these fake arguments, we must understand that more and more, the issues raised by environmentalists have nothing to do with the environment.
 However, they have everything about advancing a “progressive” political agenda.
 The key to advancing that agenda is making more and more Americans poor, divided, and angry at each other.